In 2022, tuition for full-time students at University of Hartford was $42,851 a year.

 Choosing a college where you qualify for in-state status can cut the cost of college tuition.
 Don't forget to verify your state's criteria for as an in-state resident.
 Every state has its own rules about what makes someone eligible for in-state tuition.
 Most states require students to have resided in the state for a certain period of time before qualifying.
 There may be other criteria as well, depending on where you live.

 Explore other Connecticut colleges

 Hartford has the same tuition for international students as for those from out of state.

 Students from outside of the U.S. usually do not qualify for for federal financial aid, but should research private or Hartford-specific grants, scholarships, and other funding opportunities..

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at Hartford is $13,353 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $6,154.
+Room and board at Hartford is $13,512 a year.
+This number covers the cost of living in dorms or other on-campus housing, plus a dining plan that allows you to eat all or some of your meals the Hartford's on-campus cafeterias and dining facilities.
+Students who do not live on-campus but still want to use the dining facilities can opt-in for a meal plan.
+The cost of board-only is $6,480.

 |Total Estimated Costs|